yoshiumeno/transmit/README.md

 4. For 2021/2/17 to 2021/11/30, paste the data of hersys_data*.csv to the 2nd-11th columns.
 5. The last (12th) column is the sum of 2th-11th columns.

-See the example "File2.Hersys_infection.csv" created based on "hersys_data.csv".
+See the example "File2.Hersys_infection.csv" provided here, which was created based on "hersys_data.csv", to follow the above procedures.

 ## Kayano-Nishiura's R-code
 https://zenodo.org/records/15244462 (created on April 19, 2025)